Launch Video or Demo GIF: What to Post When You Ship Your SaaS

 What video does well for a SaaS launch

 Native video on X is the highest-reach post format for launch content.
 The algorithm surfaces it to followers and non-followers.
-A square 1080×1080 MP4 fills the feed column on mobile and plays natively.
+A 1920×1080 MP4 plays natively in the feed at full width.

 The same MP4 posts to LinkedIn, Instagram, and Threads without any re-encoding.
 One file, four platforms.